daniiltykheev/anki-vocab-generator/README.md

 npm start
 ```

 The server will start running on http://localhost:3000.
 Open your web browser and navigate to this address to start using the Anki Vocab Generator.
+Make sure to have the Anki app open when creating the vocabulary lists.

 Notes: